Expertise: Domestic policy, early childhood policy, education, federal budget, higher education, progressive movement

 Carmel Martin is a distinguished senior fellow at American Progress, focusing on economic policy and education and workforce issues.
 Martin was formerly the executive vice president for policy at American Progress, managing the organization’s policy teams, shaping organizational strategy, and serving as a key member of American Progress’ Executive team.
 She also served as the treasurer to the Center for American Progress board.
 In 2004, Martin was a founding member of the American Progress staff as the associate director for Domestic Policy.

-Prior to coming to the Department of Education, Martin served as general counsel and deputy staff director for the late Sen. Edward Kennedy (D-MA) as chairman of the Health, Education, Labor and Pensions Committee.
-She also previously worked at American Progress as the Associate Director for Domestic Policy, and in the Senate as chief counsel and senior policy adviser to former Sen. Jeff Bingaman (D-NM) and special counsel to former Sen. Tom Daschle (D-SD).
-Through her years in Congress, she worked on legislation related to education, welfare, health care, and other issues of national importance.
+Before joining American Progress as executive vice president, Martin served as the assistant secretary for policy and budget at the U.S. Department of Education.
+Prior to her appointment by former President Barack Obama to her position at the Department of Education, Martin served as general counsel and deputy staff director for the late Sen. Edward Kennedy (D-MA) as chairman of the Health, Education, Labor, and Pensions Committee.
+She also served as chief counsel and senior policy adviser to former Sen. Jeff Bingaman (D-NM) and special counsel to former Sen. Tom Daschle (D-SD).
+Through her years in Congress, she worked on legislation related to education, workforce, budget, welfare, health care, and other issues of national importance.